Allopregnanolone: Antidepressant effects

-The mechanism by which neurosteroid GABAA receptor PAMs like brexanolone have antidepressant effects is unknown.
-Other GABAA receptor PAMs, such as benzodiazepines, are not thought of as antidepressants and have no proven efficacy, despite clinicians prescribing Alprazolam for depression in the past.
-Neurosteroid GABAA receptor PAMs are known to interact with GABAA receptors and sub-populations differently than benzodiazepines.
-As examples, GABAA receptor-potentiating neurosteroids may preferentially target δ subunit-containing GABAA receptors, and enhance both tonic and phasic inhibition mediated by GABAA receptors.
-It is also possible that neurosteroids like allopregnanolone may act on other targets, including membrane progesterone receptors, T-type voltage-gated calcium channels, and others, to mediate antidepressant effects.
+The mechanism by which neurosteroid GABAA receptor positive allosteric modulators (PAMs) like brexanolone have antidepressant effects is unknown.
+Other GABAA receptor PAMs, such as benzodiazepines, are not thought of as antidepressants and have no proven efficacy, although alprazolam has historically been prescribed for depression.
+Neurosteroid GABAA receptor PAMs are known to interact with GABAA receptors and subpopulations differently than benzodiazepines.
+GABAA receptor-potentiating neurosteroids may preferentially target δ-subunit–containing GABAA receptors, and enhance both tonic and phasic inhibition mediated by GABAA receptors.
+It is possible that neurosteroids like allopregnanolone may act on other targets, including membrane progesterone receptors, T-type voltage-gated calcium channels, and others, to mediate antidepressant effects.

 Pharmacology

 Pharmacokinetics

 Brexanolone has low oral bioavailability of less than 5%, necessitating non-oral administration.
 The volume of distribution of brexanolone is approximately 3 L/kg.
 Its plasma protein binding is more than 99%.
 Brexanolone is metabolized by keto-reduction mediated via aldo-keto reductases.
-The compound is also conjugated by glucuronidation via glucuronosyltransferases and sulfation via sulfotransferases.
-It is not metabolized importantly by the cytochrome P450 system.
+The compound is conjugated by glucuronidation via glucuronosyltransferases and sulfation via sulfotransferases.
+It is not metabolized significantly by the cytochrome P450 system.
 The three main metabolites of brexanolone are inactive.
-The elimination half-life of brexanolone is 9 hours.
+The elimination half-life of brexanolone is nine hours.
 Its total plasma clearance is 1 L/h/kg.
 It is excreted 47% in feces and 42% in urine.
 Less than 1% is excreted as unchanged brexanolone.

 Chemistry

-Allopregnanolone is a pregnane (C21) steroid and is also known as 5α-pregnan-3α-ol-20-one, 5α-Pregnane-3α-ol-20-one, 3α-hydroxy-5α-pregnan-20-one, or 3α,5α-tetrahydroprogesterone (3α,5α-THP).
+Allopregnanolone is a pregnane (C21) steroid and is also known as 5α-pregnan-3α-ol-20-one, 5α-pregnane-3α-ol-20-one, 3α-hydroxy-5α-pregnan-20-one, or 3α,5α-tetrahydroprogesterone (3α,5α-THP).
 It is closely related structurally to 5-pregnenolone (pregn-5-en-3β-ol-20-dione), progesterone (pregn-4-ene-3,20-dione), the isomers of pregnanedione (5-dihydroprogesterone; 5-pregnane-3,20-dione), the isomers of 4-pregnenolone (3-dihydroprogesterone; pregn-4-en-3-ol-20-one), and the isomers of pregnanediol (5-pregnane-3,20-diol).
 In addition, allopregnanolone is one of four isomers of pregnanolone (3,5-tetrahydroprogesterone), with the other three isomers being pregnanolone (5β-pregnan-3α-ol-20-one), isopregnanolone (5α-pregnan-3β-ol-20-one), and epipregnanolone (5β-pregnan-3β-ol-20-one).